 Elena Gutierrez Farewik

 Lanie is a Professor of Biomechanics at KTH Engineering Mechanics.
-She leads the research group at the KTH MoveAbility Lab, and was the Director of the KTH BioMEx Center.
+She leads the research group at the KTH MoveAbility Lab.
 She is president of the Swedish Society of Biomechanics and is on the board of the Swedish National Committee for Mechanics.

-She received her BSc in Mechanical Engineering from Cornell Universitiy in 1995, her MSc in Biomedical Engineering from the University of Michigan in 1997, and her PhD in Orthopedics from Karolinska Institutet in 2003.
-She was the Director of 1st and 2nd Cycle Studies at Mechanics between 2013 and 2017.
-She was acting Deputy Head of the School of Engineering Sciences in 2019 and was Head of the Department of Mechanics from 2018-9.
+She earned her BSc in Mechanical Engineering from Cornell Universitiy in 1995, her MSc in Biomedical Engineering from the University of Michigan in 1997, and her PhD in Orthopedics from Karolinska Institutet in 2003.

 She is responsible for SG2804 Biomechanics of Human Movement for 2nd level students and SG3084 Biomechanics of Human Movement for 3rd level students.
 She has previously taught and been responsible for several undergraduate courses in Mechanics.